Huey Lewis: Music career

 Lewis recorded a duet version of "Workin' for a Livin'" with Garth Brooks, which was included on Brooks's three-disc set The Ultimate Hits, in late 2007.

 On July 4, 2008, the eve of his 58th birthday, Huey Lewis and the News were the opening act for the annual A Capitol Fourth celebration on the west lawn of the U.S. Capitol in Washington, D.C.
 More than a half million people attended and was broadcast live on PBS.
 The band performed "The Heart of Rock & Roll", "The Power of Love" and "Workin' for a Livin'".

 On May 29, 2011, Lewis played the annual Summer Camp Music Festival in Chillicothe, Illinois, along with Umphrey's McGee.
 They were billed as Huey Lewis and The Rumors.
 Together they played covers as well as songs from both their respective catalogs.

 On April 2, 2013, Lewis appeared on the ABC television series Dancing with the Stars, where he performed "The Heart of Rock & Roll" in celebration of the 30th anniversary release of Sports and a concert tour with the News.

 On April 13, 2018, Lewis announced that he had been diagnosed with Ménière's disease, and that he "couldn't hear well enough to sing".
 As a result, the remaining shows scheduled for the 2018 tour were cancelled.
-He remarked in 2025 that his hearing loss had worsened to the point of total deafness and that a cochlear implant had restored enough hearing for him to hear speech, but that he would likely never be able to hear or perform music again.

 In November 2023, it was announced that the musical The Heart of Rock and Roll featuring the band's music would debut on Broadway in March 2024.
 Lewis has been involved in the development of the show since 2018.

+In February 2025, Lewis was the inaugural inductee of the People’s Music Hall of Fame.